achute/omscs-notes-notes/README.md

+# Note:

+This repo has been forked from m4ttsch/omscs-notes-notes.
+Please visit it for original notes, regarding OMSC.
+I will be trying to focus more on the OMSC on CyberSecurity.

 # OMSCS Lecture Notes

 This repository contains lecture notes for the classes I am taking or have taken in OMSCS.